 Height: 65 feet 1 inch (19.84 meters)

 - Height, 13 feet 6 inches (4.11 meters)

 - Length, 143 feet, 9 inches (43.8 meters)

 Maximum Takeoff Weight: 840,000 pounds (381,024 kilograms)

-Crew: 7 (pilot, co-pilot, two flight engineers and three loadmasters)
+Crew: Seven (pilot, co-pilot, two flight engineers and three loadmasters)

-Inventory: Total C-5 fleet changes monthly based on congressional approval of C-5A retirements; 52 C-5Ms will be in the inventory by FY17, eight C-5Ms have been delivered through Aug 2012.
+Inventory: Total C-5 fleet changes monthly based on congressional approval of C-5A retirements; 52 C-5Ms are scheduled to be in the inventory by fiscal 2017; 16 C-5Ms have been delivered through December 2013.